angarsky/diveintopython/learn/variables/tuple/convert.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/variables/tuple/convert

 Sometimes it is necessary to convert a tuple to a different data type, such as a list or a string, to perform certain operations.
 In some cases we need to convert some data types to tuple.
 Python provides built-in functions for tuple conversion, which can be used to manipulate and process data stored in tuples.
 Let's explore the various ways of converion and most common cases.

 ## Tuple vs List in Python